Metropolitan, upscale and outdoorsy city in the West Valley

 The Vistancia neighborhood is one of a handful that offer shared amenities like pools and tennis courts, and also includes Trilogy at Vistancia, a sought-after 55-plus community.
 “It’s probably the nicest retirement community in all of Arizona,” Carlson says.
 “The clubhouse is over 55,000 square feet.
 There’s an Olympic-sized swimming pool, three championship golf courses and a restaurant with an amazing menu.
 It’s awesome, honestly.”

-Mesquite's residents often choose to have drought resistant yards.
+Mesquite residents often choose drought-resistant yards.

 There are many Spanish-style homes in Mesquite.